mathlover3/BoplMapMaker/Lua Api Docs.md

 BoplBody Platform.GetBoplBody()
 bool Platform.IsBoulder()

-this is true for custom shaped platforms and platforms created by the platform ability. bool Platform.IsResizable()
+this is true for custom shaped platforms,  platforms created by the platform ability and platforms created with lua. bool Platform.IsResizable()

 resizes the platform. only works if Platform.IsResizable() is true.
 Width and Height are distances from a edge to the center - Radius.
 To calculate the true Width/Height in bopl units you do (Width + Radius)*2. same for Height but with Height instead of Width.